Business Administration (BA)

 BA 528, FINANCIAL AND COST ANALYSIS, 3 Credits

-Analysis of the balance sheet and income statement to determine profitability, risk, and rate of return; preparation of pro forma financial statements; cost measurement for products, projects, jobs, customers, and markets; strategic cost decision making for pricing and resource allocation.
+Analyzes balance sheet and income statement to determine profitability, risk, and rate of return.
+Focuses on preparation of pro forma financial statements and cost measurement for products, projects, jobs, customers, and markets.
+Applies strategic cost decision making for pricing and resource allocation.

 Available via Ecampus